SAP/openui5-docs/docs/Methods_and_Events_for_Navigation_516e477.md

 ***

-#### Events `attachRouteMatched` on `Router` and `attachMatched` on `Route`
+#### Events `RouteMatched` on `Router` and `matched` on `Route`

 These events are fired when a hash matches a route or a pattern.
 The `routeMatched` event is fired if a pattern of any route in the routing configuration is matched.
-The matched event is fired for a specific route.
+The `matched` event is fired for a specific route.

 If you want to only react to specific routes, check if the `name` parameter matches the route that you want to listen to.
 The events have the following parameters: